ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-best-worst-average-cases.md

 ::: dsvis
-Here is an example where we reason about the *linear search* algorithm from @sec:intro:searching.
+Here is an example where we reason about the *linear search* algorithm from @sec:sorting-1:linear-search.

 ``` {.jsav-animation src="AlgAnal/AnalCasesDiffCON.js" links="AlgAnal/AnalCasesCON.css" name="Best, Worst, and Average cases slideshow"}
 ```